A Day in Capri: Plan Your Naples to Capri Day Trip

 Here is a small peek at our descent from Mount Solaro summit to Anacapri.

-We had our hearts set on the chair lift to Mount Solaro.
-So we had the cab driver drop us off at Piazza Vittoria in Anacapri, where you’ll find the Monte Solaro Chair Lift.
+We had our hearts set on the chair lift to Mount Solaro, so we asked our taxi driver to drop us off at Piazza Vittoria in Anacapri, right where the Monte Solaro Chair Lift begins.

 Explore Anacapri